aoranxu/csce636_facial_expression_recognition/README.md

 ```
 python test_gui.py
 ```
-You can use the images under the "test_imgs" folder, or you can just use your own daily photos.
+You can use the images under the "test_imgs" folder, or you can just use your own daily photos with different resolutions.
-###6.
-Demo
+### 6. Demo
 You can click the link to watch the demo: https://www.youtube.com/watch?v=Rcfiw0s2xa0